davepinch/pinchy.cc/content/bookmarks/salmagundi.skidmore.edu/thirteen-ways-of-looking-at-art.md

 hacker news: https://news.ycombinator.com/item?id=39269015
 related:
   - "All art is quite useless." # Oscar Wilde quote, Picture of Dorian Gray
+  - "If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
+But the line dividing good and evil cuts through the heart of every human being.
+And who is willing to destroy a piece of his own heart?" #The Gulag Archipelago
 retrieved: 2024-04-25
+TODO: research the various quotes in this article
 type: website
 url: /salmagundi.skidmore.edu/articles/477-thirteen-ways-of-looking-at-art/
 website: "https://salmagundi.skidmore.edu/articles/477-thirteen-ways-of-looking-at-art"
 tags:
   - art
   - Hacker News
+  - TODO
 ---